The Fürst Lab

 Postdoc applications are always welcome if you are able to procure your own funding (a process I will obviously support, if possible).
 Check e.g. here or here for comprehensive lists of postdoc fellowships.

-Students enrolled at the University of Groningen are welcome to informally reach out at any time to inquire about internships, bachelor, and master thesis in the group.
+Students enrolled at the University of Groningen are welcome to reach out at any time to inquire about internships, bachelor, and master thesis in the group.
+Include a short motivation and prior research and/or course experience.

 International students are also similarly welcome to get in touch.
 Please write an email with a CV and short motivation letter.
 Consider enquiring about student fellowships such as Erasmus+; otherwise, there may be other funding options, including support from the COZYME Cost action I’m part of.